 Taxable as Income

 Money inside of your traditional 401(k) account can come from many different sources, including the original contributions, interest income, dividends or capital gains from the sale of stock.
 Regardless of how the money went into the account, all money that comes from your 401(k) through withdrawals is taxed as income, at your ordinary income tax rate.
-Individual income tax rates vary from 10 percent to 39 1/2 percent, depending on your income level.
+Individual income tax rates vary from 10 percent to 39.6 percent for the 2017 tax year, and from 10 percent to 37 percent for the 2018 tax year, depending on your income level.
 Capital gains rates, by contrast, are always lower than your income tax rate, but these never apply to withdrawals from a 401(k).

 Minimum Retirement Age